-Based on the state accountability report Desert Middle school was the lowest in achievement with a score 58 in the growth indicator.
+Due to COVID 19, WY-TOPP was not given for the spring of 2019-2020, however, based on the state accountability report from 2018-19 data, Desert Middle school was the lowest in achievement with a score 58 in the growth indicator.
 Desert Elementary was the lowest in the area of achievement with a score of 45 for the achievement indicator.